felifluid/bachelorarbeit/thesis/chapters/background.typ

 // Bild maybe ??

 === RBFInterpolator
+A lot of data sets from real world applications are not defined on a regular grid.
+Examples of this include measurements from meteorological stations, which are scattered irregularly, images with corrupted pixels, as well as potential or vector data from physical experiments @skala2016rbf[p.6].
+Many interpolation methods such as multivariate splines, Clough-Tocher or finite element interpolators expect a regularly structured grid, or depend on the prior creation of a mesh (usually through expensive triangulation) @wendland2004scattered[p.ix].
+Radial basis functions (RBF) provide a truly meshless alternative for interpolation on scattered data @wendland2004scattered[p.ix].

+The python package `scipy.interpolate` provides an implementation of a radial basis function interpolator, namely `RBFInterpolator` (RBFI) @scipy2025rbf.
-Similar to the RGI, the `RBFInterpolator` (RBFI) is a class provided by `scipy.interpolate` and also works on N-dimensional data @scipy2025rbf.
+Similar to the RGI, the RBFI is a class provided by  and also works on N-dimensional data @scipy2025rbf.
-Unlike the RGI, which only operates with data on a regular grid, the RBFI also works with unstructured data @scipy2025rbf.
 A radial basis function (RBF) is a N-dimensional scalar function $f(r)$, that only depends on the distance $r=|x-c|$ between the evaluation point $x$ and the center $c$ of the RBF @scipy2025rbf.
 There are two main kinds of RBFs commonly used, also referred to as _kernels_.
 Firstly, infinitely smooth functions like the gaussian function $f(r)=e^(-(#sym.epsilon r)^2)$, an inverse quadratic $f(r)=frac(1, 1+(#sym.epsilon r)^2)$ or inverse multiquadric function $f(r)=frac(1,sqrt(1+(#sym.epsilon r)^2))$ @scipy2025rbf.
 Note that these are scale variant and therefore require finding an appropriate smoothing parameter $#sym.epsilon$ (e.g. through cross validation, or machine learning) @scipy2025rbf.